thanos-io/thanos/docs/proposals/202005_query_logging_rate_limiting.md

 ## Goals of this design

 * Implement Query Logging for internal APIs of Thanos, StoreAPI in particular
-* The Query Logging to implement a seperate logger derived from the base logger.
+* The Query Logging to implement a separate logger derived from the base logger.
 * Implement Rate limiting and tracking of queries of the internal APIs